Clarifications

 - Part A. In order to write the equation that represents this line, what information do you need?

-- Part B. Write a linear two-variable equation that represent the graph below.
+- Part B. Write a linear two-variable equation that represents the graph above.
 Justify why you choose the linear form to represent the graph.

 - Part C. Write a real-world situation that could represent this graph.